vitaly-t/pg-promise/README.md

 ---
 #### connect

-Global notification function of acquiring a new database connection.
+Global notification function of acquiring a new database connection from the connection pool, i.e. a virtual connection.

 ```javascript
 var options = {
     connect: function(client){